superca729/DSCCReFormer/README.md

 # DSCCReFormer: Traffic Flow Prediction with Dual-Stream Criss-Cross Enhanced Rectified Transformer

 This repository contains the implementation code for the paper "DSCCReFormer: Traffic Flow Prediction with Dual-Stream Criss-Cross Enhanced Rectified Transformer".
-Our model, DSCCReFormer, introduces an innovative approach for traffic flow prediction, leveraging the capabilities of dual-stream processing and criss-cross attention mechanisms within a rectified transformer framework.The frameword of our model showing as below:
+Our model, DSCCReFormer, introduces an innovative approach for traffic flow prediction, leveraging the capabilities of dual-stream processing and criss-cross attention mechanisms within a rectified transformer framework.
+The framework of our model is shown as below:

 <p align="center">
   <img width="367" alt="image" src="https://github.com/superca729/DSCCReFormer/assets/54494470/00647675-1472-4629-850f-73b695ded129">